gbogard/hugo-portfolio/content/posts/typeclasses.md

   - polymorphism
 ---

 Type classes are a very common pattern in Scala.
-My goal in this post is to demistify what they are, how they are useful, and how they are supposed to evolve in the next big iteration of Scala, currently known as Dotty.
+My goal in this post is to demystify what they are, how they are useful, and how they are supposed to evolve in the next big iteration of Scala, currently known as Dotty.

 ## Why do we need type classes ?

 Type classes are a programming technique that allows you to define common behavior for multiple types.
-Type classes act as a kind of interface, providing a common way of interacing with multiple types, while each of those type have different concrete implementation for this interface.
+Type classes act as a kind of interface, providing a common way of interacting with multiple types, while each of those type have different concrete implementation for this interface.

 However, type classes differ from interfaces in the OOP world, as you don't need to *own* the type to add new behavior to it.
 You can use type classes to define new functions for closed types such as final classes, or even types that come from the standard library or external dependencies.
-Type classes are used extensively in functional programming libraries like [Cats](https://typelevel.org/cats/), whose point is to provide abstractions over data transformation across many different types, including the one you write yourself in your projects.
+Type classes are used extensively in functional programming libraries like [Cats](https://typelevel.org/cats/), whose point is to provide abstractions over data transformation across many types, including the one you write yourself in your projects.

 ## Implementing your own type classes

-Type classes are not a feature of the Scala programming language, they are a *pattern* that relies on existing features such as traits and impicits.
+Type classes are not a feature of the Scala programming language, they are a *pattern* that relies on existing features such as traits and implicits.
 A type class is usually composed of a three things :

 - The type class itself, a trait that lists the common operations of all the members of the class
 - Instances of the type class for every member : once you have defined what your operations will be in abstract terms (*i.e.* using generic type parameters), you need to define what this *contract* means for every member.
-- Some interface that exposes the type classe's operations
+- Some interface that exposes the type class' operations

-For the purpose of this article, we will create a `Reversible` type class that defines reversal semantics for our types.
+For the purpose of this article, we will create a 'Reversible' type class that defines reversal semantics for our types.

 ### 1) Defining the contract